Cain Daytona Look & Feel

 Otherwise, the Daytona also pairs nicely with a coffee.
 However, it’s best to aim for lightly roasted blends for the two to pair well together.

 The Daytona is presented in a very similar wooden box to the other cigars of the Cain range.
-The untreated wooden create is stamped with the Cain and Daytona logo and the cigars inside are bundled together with an orange ribbon.
+The untreated wooden create is stamped with the Cain and Daytona logo, and the cigars inside are bundled together with an orange ribbon.

 I’m quite fond of the Daytona logo that Studio Tobac has created.
 The orange colour and thick chevrons next to the Daytona type is reminiscent of automobile racing as the name suggests.

 Similarly, the only band present on the Daytona is on the cigar’s foot.
-If you’ve read my previous reviews, I’m not overly fond of these as I find it to be a shame to remove before smoking.
+If you’ve read my previous reviews, I’m not overly fond of these as I find it to be a shame to remove them before smoking.
 However, they do seem functional in that they protect the foot from damage during transit.

 In terms of the occasion for smoking a Daytona, this is a distinctively daytime smoke for the late morning or early afternoon.
 In fact, I’d say that it would be ideal to smoke on a sunny day with some friends during a barbecue.